 How you can get involved: Images and video can be uploaded to our Masterplan Project Facebook group (https://www.facebook.com/masterplan.je/) or you can submit photographs either by email to firstname.lastname@example.org or visit the Société Jersiaise Photographic Archive at 7 Pier Road, St Helier with prints or other relevant visual material.

-Still in its embryonic state, my transatlantic project The Seaflower Venture has been shortlisted for the Discovery Award.
+Still in its embryonic state, my transatlantic project The Seaflower Venture has been shortlisted for the Professional Discovery category.
 A selection of images will be on display as part of the 2018 Sony World Photography Awards at Somerset House, London from the 20th April - 6th May.

 Two beautiful new covers by designer Ania Nałęcka-Milach hand-drawn digitally from two photographs of fern and embers from the Whanganui River for my forthcoming book Te Ahi Kā - The Fires of Occupation.
 Two versions of the cover will provide the reader with two choices, either a cover with fern representing a female version of the book, or a male version featuring a cover image of embers.
 Travelling the Whanganui River Māori women uses the fern as a way of purification, protection and prayer.
 In the past the men would carry the fire using embers wrapped in a Ponga tree (silver fern) from one village to another as a symbol of occupation.
 Today, Māori are returning to their ancestral land as Treaty settlements are slowly resolved with the New Zealand government.
 Te Ahi Kā is more then a physical marker, spiritually it re-awakens the mauri - the life-force - and becomes a fire of ambition inside each individual.